 Bundle up and head out to watch the Santa Speedo Run, when brave souls dressed in nothing more than Speedos and Santa hats jog through the Back Bay for charity.
 It’s a great cause that raises money for the Play Ball Foundation, which funds sports in Boston-area middle schools.
 Anyone can participate, you just need to commit to raising $400 in donations.
 Race day warm-up includes a drink to get you going.

 Boston’s annual staging of Langston Hughes’ retelling of the Nativity is the longest-running production of the piece in the world.
 Produced by the National Center of Afro-American Artists and presented at the Art Deco Paramount Center, it combines music, dance, scripture, and Hughes’ poetry.

 Keith Lockhart leads the Boston Pops in spirited performances of holiday classics and new arrangements in the magical environs of a seasonally-bedecked Symphony Hall.
 Kid-friendly matinees include singalongs and post-concert photos with Santa.
-Right after Christmas, enjoy holiday favorite Home Alone accompanied by a live orchestra.
+For the first time, a sensory-friendly concert will be offered on December 7.

 Kick off your holiday season at Barbara Lynch’s flagship restaurant.
 Holiday Lunch at No. 9 Park is a festive annual tradition for friends, coworkers, and families.
-The five-course tasting menu features favorites such as French Onion Soup and Holiday Goose for Two as well as other standouts like Shrimp Tortellini di Neri and Roasted Hangar Steak.
-No. 9 Park also hosts a line-up of guest bartenders throughout the month to make things extra festive.
+The five-course tasting menu features favorites such as French Onion Soup and Holiday Goose for Two as well as other standouts like Peekytoe Crab Croquette and Rabbit Sausage Lasagne.
+Save room for the holiday lunch cookie cart.